 Interest rate risk is the risk that the value of financial instruments will fluctuate due to changes in market interest rates.
 The Company's income and operating cash flows are substantially independent of changes in market interest rates as the Company has no significant interest-bearing assets.
-The Company is exposed to interest rate risk in relation to its non-current borrowings in terms of fair value, given that the Company's bond has a fixed interest rate.
+Borrowings issued at fixed rates do not expose the Company to fair value interest rate risk given that the Company's bond and loans from shareholder are measured at amortised cost.
+The Company is exposed to interest rate risk in relation to its non-current borrowings in terms of fair value, given that the Company's bond and loans from shareholder have a fixed interest rate.
 Borrowings issued at variable rates expose the Company to cash flow interest rate risk.
-Borrowings issued at fixed rates expose the Company to fair value interest rate risk.
 The Company's Management monitors the interest rate fluctuations on a continuous basis and acts accordingly.

-At the reporting date the interest rate profile of interest- bearing financial instruments was:
+At the reporting date the interest rate profile of interest-bearing financial instruments was:

+2024 € 2023 €

-2023 € 2022 (restated) € Fixed rate instruments Financial liabilities (Note 28) Variable rate instruments 49,620,603 43,487,098 Financial liabilities (Note 28) 2,261,272 3,932,195 47,419,293
+Fixed rate instruments Financial liabilities (Note 27) 51,655,145 49,620,603

+Variable rate instruments

+Financial liabilities (Note 27) 2,284,658 2,261,272

+53,939,803 51,881,875